I Got The Viral "Diamond" Haircut & I've Never Felt More Like Myself

 No matter which salon you visit, a haircut typically follows the same structure.
 First, a quick consultation to decide on the style.
-Then a speedy wash, cut, and blowdry, in that order.
-That’s not the case at Michael Van Clarke’s London salon.
+Then a speedy wash, cut and blowdry, in that order.
+That’s not the case at Michael Van Clarke’s London salon, where I recently visited for a haircut.
 Here, the staff cut everyone’s hair while it’s completely dry.

 Dry cutting is not exactly a new or unusual method.
-Salons from NYC to LA have offered dry cuts for years.
-The difference is that Van Clarke’s version has a unique name and the mesmerizing results are going viral on TikTok.
+Salons up and down the country, have offered dry cuts for years.
+The difference is that Van Clarke’s version has a unique name and the mesmerising results are going viral on TikTok.

 Advertisement